runmat-org/runmat/PLAN.md

 ### 2025-08-15
 - Addressed CI failure by removing a boolean comparison in the interpreter tests.
 - Verified `cargo check`, `cargo clippy` and `cargo test` all succeed.

+### 2025-08-16
+- Implemented `rustmat-plot` crate providing headless SVG/PNG rendering with configurable defaults loaded via `RUSTMAT_PLOT_CONFIG`.
+- Added integration tests covering config loading, rendering and invalid style handling.
+All workspace tests pass.

+### 2025-08-17
+- Expanded `rustmat-plot` with scatter, bar and histogram plots and per-type styling options loaded from YAML.
+Updated integration tests to cover the new functions and fixed a bar chart label bug.
+All checks pass.

+### 2025-08-18
+- Added stub 3D plotting APIs (`plot_3d_scatter` and `plot_surface`) returning
+  errors as Plotters lacks native 3D support.
+- Extended the `rustmat-plot` test suite with numerous positive and negative cases, including validation of error paths.
+All workspace tests pass.

+### 2025-08-19
+- Replaced the 3D stubs with working implementations using a simple isometric projection so scatter and surface plots now render to SVG/PNG.
+- Added integration tests covering the new 3D functions and error cases for length mismatch and non-square grids.

+### 2025-08-20
+- Introduced `rustmat-macros` crate with a `matlab_fn` attribute to mark standard library functions.
+- Annotated all plotting functions with their MATLAB names and documented the library design in `docs/LIBRARY.md`.

+### 2025-08-21
+- Extended the `matlab_fn` macro to register builtins via the new `rustmat-builtins` crate using `inventory`.
+- Added tests verifying registration and updated docs to explain the process.

+### 2025-08-22
+- Added comprehensive tests for the builtin registry and `matlab_fn` macro.
+  Compile-fail checks ensure attribute misuse is caught at build time.
+  New tests validate documentation capture and registration across modules.